CWagamanEure/amm-microstructure-lab/README.md

 ### USDC/WETH midprice timeseries with order flow bursts (>100 consecutive)
 ![USDC/WETH Mid Price with One Sided Order Flow Burst Bands](./figures/USDC-WETH_Mid_Price_One_Sided_Flow_Bursts.png)

+## Goals:

+  - **Forecasting Loss-Versus-Rebalancing**:
+  - **Analyze liquidity distributions**: (liquidity surface) and how that changes over time in response to price moves and trades.
+Also determine if liquidity ranges are indicative of price movements (informed liquidity provision).
+      - tools: PCA, vector autoregression
+  - **Graph Based Transaction Network**:
+  - **Price Prediction using Transformer**: